 A flexible arrangement is also not required for school-based apprenticeships and traineeships for any student.

-A student with a flexible arrangement remains enrolled at the YOS Independent School while an alternative educational provider delivers all or part of the student's educational program for the period of the arrangement.
+A student with a flexible arrangement remains enrolled at YOS Independent School while an alternative educational provider delivers all or part of the student's educational program for the period of the arrangement.
 The alternative educational provision can occur on or off the school site and can comprise the student's entire educational program for a stated period, or part of the student's educational program for a stated period.

 Examples of flexible arrangements include: